khwang0/2021S2-COMP7940/3 - Starting a chatbot.md

 * Telegram

 ## 2. Start a chatbot
-Telegram provide an official Bots accounts that do not require additional phone number to set up.
+Telegram provides an official Bots accounts that do not require additional phone number to set up.
 You can add @BotFather and just talk to the @BotFather follow some simple step to create  your own chatbot.

 you can find more about the Telegram bot API at: https://core.telegram.org/api

 ###  start the chatbot and name it
-Send the following massage to BotFather to create a new bot.
+Send the following message to BotFather to create a new bot.
 ```cmd
 /newbot
 ```